formly-js/angular-formly-templates-ionic/README.md

 Below is a detailed description of each form fields and its custom properties.

 #### Input form field
 >The input uses the <input> element and allows you to specify it's type via the type property.
-Currently Ionic template does not support label on input type, use placeholder instead.
+Currently Ionic template does not support label on input type, use placeholder instead. the 'type' property inside of templateOptions can be text, email, password, etc..

 _Example text field_
 ```json